An eventful odyssey

 Each day the count of the infected rises, we are inundated with cure-all remedies and are on the constant lookout for better days ahead.
 In all this and in the rendition of my story, what stands out the most as I see it, is the unfailing support I received from Opteamix.
 It started with them pulling out all stops to get me out of a tough spot and continues in the way they tackle the COVID-19 situation overall and in their daily practices.
 Our leadership team swung into action, putting policies in place that made sure we were equipped to start WFH as soon as possible, without causing any delays in deliverables.
 Our People Practice team goes the extra mile daily to ensure all our colleagues and their families are well taken care of, our CSR team huddles up volunteers to provide food for the needy in communities across Bangalore and we continue to thrive amidst the chaos caused by COVID-19.

-As I write this and as we continue to stay strong, healthy and positive as an organisation, there is one thought that summarizes Opteamix and continues to ring true – “ ‘Management’ is doing things right but ‘Leadership’ is doing the right things.”
+As I write this and as we continue to stay strong, healthy, and positive as an organization, there is one thought that summarizes Opteamix and continues to ring true – “ ‘Management’ is doing things right but ‘Leadership’ is doing the right things.”